Skrimpton/Kommander--konsole-qdbus-script/README.md

-# Wrapper script for qdbus-commands in Konsole terminal emulator with wmctrl as optional dependency.<br><br>FAIR WARNING:<br> THIS IS A WORK IN PROGRESSI AM AN IDIOT AND CANNOT REALLY CODE OR SCRIPT.

-The source code is shameful and hard to look at.
+# Wrapper script for qdbus-commands in Konsole terminal emulator with wmctrl as optional dependency.<br><br>FAIR WARNING:<br> THIS IS A WORK IN PROGRESSI AM AN IDIOT AND CANNOT REALLY CODE OR SCRIPT.<br><br>The source code is shameful and hard to look at.

 ## Usage examples